adnjoo/sonic/README.md

 <h3>Sonic</h3>
 <br />
 <div>This app is a Spotify clone using Next.js, and the Spotify API.
-It lets you play music in a Spotify premium account. </div>
+It lets you change your Spotify music. </div>
 <br />
 <p>
 <a href=''>